mhus/mhus-hsync/README.md

 * -v: verbose output
 * -vv: more verbose output
 * -perm: Use UnixPerm extension to sync also unix permissions.
 Server needs to use UnixPerms extension too
+* -x: Additional parameters, only key to set to true or key=value, e.g -x checkmodified or -x password=abc

 Parameters:
 * command: clone|pull|info